Tutorial: Features & labels#

 What was LaminDB’s most basic inspiration?

-The pydata family of objects is at the heart of most data science, ML & comp bio workflows: DataFrame, AnnData, pytorch.DataLoader, zarr.Array, pyarrow.Table, xarray.Dataset, …
+The pydata family of objects is at the heart of most data science, ML & comp bio workflows: DataFrame, AnnData, pytorch.DataLoader, zarr.Array, pyarrow.Table, xarray.Collection, …

 And still, we couldn’t find a tool to link these objects to context so that they could be analyzed in context!